nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * At least one of the optional inputs must be provided.
 * The order of the inputs can be in any order.
 * Existing values will be updated to the input values.
-* When editing tags, all the existing tags of the buyer will be **removed**, and replaced with the specified tags in the input.
-Hence, you can remove all the buyer’s tags by typing `t/` without specifying any tags after it.
+* When editing tags, all the existing tags of the seller will be **removed**, and replaced with the specified tags in the input.
+Hence, you can remove all the seller’s tags by typing `t/` without specifying any tags after it.
 * The house-related inputs (`pr/`, `l/`, `h/`, `a/`) cannot be edited until a Property is added (See how to add one here).
 * Appointment cannot be edited!
 You can reset and add another appointment with the `appt-s` commands.